List of airports in the Los Angeles area

 The following is a list of airports in Greater Los Angeles, the second-largest urban region area in the United States, encompassing the five counties in Southern California that surround the city of Los Angeles.

-The region is served by five airports with commercial air service, which combined, served 114 million passengers in 2019.
+The region is served by six airports with commercial air service, which combined, served 114 million passengers in 2019.
 The region also hosts a major cargo airport, four military airfields, and two dozen general aviation airports.

 Commercial airports

 Los Angeles International Airport

-Los Angeles International Airport commonly referred to by its airport code, LAX (with each of its letters pronounced individually), is the primary international airport serving the Greater Los Angeles Area and the world's third busiest airport.
+Los Angeles International Airport commonly referred to by its airport code, LAX (with each of its letters pronounced individually), is the primary international airport serving the Greater Los Angeles Area and the world's eighth busiest airport.
 Located in the Westchester neighborhood of Los Angeles, it is 18 miles (30 km) southwest of Downtown Los Angeles and close to the Pacific Ocean.

 LAX is a major international gateway to the United States, and also serves a connection point for passengers traveling internationally.
 LAX is the world's busiest origin and destination airport, since relative to other airports, many more travelers begin or end their trips in Los Angeles than use it as a connection.
 LAX serves as a major hub or focus city for seven airlines, more than any other airport in the United States.
 In 2019, LAX handled over 88 million passengers and 2 million tons of cargo.

 The FlyAway express bus system connects LAX with Los Angeles Union Station, the region's primary rail transportation hub.